 As part of providing online financial products or services, we may obtain information about our customers and website visitors from the following sources:

 - Information we receive from you on applications, emails, or other forms;

 - Information about your transactions with this Institution and our affiliates;

 - Information we receive from a consumer-reporting agency; and

-Service Providers hosting our website and Internet banking service may collect general information on our website visitors for security and statistical purposes.
+Service Providers hosting our website, Internet banking and mobile banking service may collect general information for security and statistical purposes.
 Such information may include: